 Professional Scottish salmon guide advice on how to conduct yourself properly on the salmon rivers of Scotland.

 Like any outdoor pursuit where there are other participants to consider there are certain etiquette rules and operational procedures to follow to enhance your salmon fishing day experience and the experience of fellow salmon fishers and ghillies.
+There are also Health & Safety procedures to follow as the rivers and the surrounding environment have many potential hazards so rules are also in place to safeguard visiting salmon fishers.
 What I'm about to write is my take on a few different aspects for ensuring the effective running of a salmon beat however each professional Scottish ghillie will have their own view and rule book to follow on this topic.

 Scottish salmon fishing beats that are run professionally have limited numbers of fishing guest spaces (rods) to market each day to prevent an over-fishing scenario arising.
 On many ocassions the salmon fishers who book a beat will not be from the same group of fishers and more likely a mixed party of fishers.
 It's always good etiquette to contact (by phone or text) the Head Ghillie to confirm your participation within 48 hours of your fishing day so the Head Ghillie knows you're definitely coming.
 Nothing annoys a Head Ghillie more than a 'no show' where his fishing day guest service is disrupted by what he'll likely perceive as late arriving fishing guest.
 Turning up late therefore is also best avoided if possible unless you've already alerted the Head Ghillie of your later than normal arrival.
 The normal expected arrival time for fishing guests to be at the fishing hut meeting place location is between 8.30am - 8.45am.